skerschb/docs-tutorials/source/includes/iterate_all_noshellcursor.rst

-         Then query the collection for documents.
+         Then query the collection for documents, passing the ``printBlock`` as a parameter.

          .. class: copyable-code
          .. code-block:: sh